Esri/arcgis-maps-sdk-java-samples/display_information/display-dimensions/README.md

 ## About the data

-This sample shows a subset of the Edinburgh, Scotland network of pylons, substations, and powerlines within a [Edinburgh Pylon Dimensions mobile map package](https://arcgis.com/home/item.html?id=f5ff6f5556a945bca87ca513b8729a1e), digitised from satellite imagery.
+This sample shows a subset of the Edinburgh, Scotland network of pylons, substations, and powerlines within an [Edinburgh Pylon Dimensions mobile map package](https://arcgis.com/home/item.html?id=f5ff6f5556a945bca87ca513b8729a1e), digitized from satellite imagery.
 Note the data is intended as illustrative of the network only.

 ## Additional information